Need help with your Discussion

 Justice and Forgiveness

-There are four main types of justice, and these are distributive, retributive, restorative, and procedural.
-Distributive justice aims at the equal distribution of resources, and retributive aims at handing out punishment in equal measure to an offender.
-Restorative involves victims in finding solutions that are just without removing the offender from society, while procedural justice involves a process that deals with conflict or the possibility of conflict.
+There are four main types of Justice, and these are distributive, retributive, restorative, and procedural.
+Distributive Justice aims at the equal distribution of resources, and disciplinary aims at punishing in equal measure to an offender.
+Healthy involves victims finding solutions that are just without removing the offender from society.
+At the same time, procedural Justice consists of a process that deals with conflict or the possibility of conflict.

-Attaining social justice is difficult because man is innately selfish.
-A man may forgive but refuses to forget an offense meted toward them.
+Attaining social Justice is difficult because man is innately selfish.
+A man may forgive but refuses to forget an offense meted out toward them.
 A person will tend to remember the transgression others have done to them and hope they get punished.
-When an offender is punished for their wrong, the offended person may feel a sense of justice served; the injustice gap is narrowed.
-So, without punishment, justice will be deemed not to have been served despite the offender’s remorse toward the wrongdoing.
+When an offender is punished for their wrong, the offended person may feel a sense of Justice served; the injustice gap is narrowed.
+So, without punishment, the judge will be deemed not to have been done despite the offender’s remorse toward the wrongdoing.

 Explain Decisional and Emotional Forgiveness.